biobakery/MetaPhlAn/README.md

 -------------

-## MetaPhlAn and StrainPhlAn resources
+## MetaPhlAn and StrainPhlAn tutorials and resources

 In addition to the information on this page, you can refer to the following additional resources.